shubhammahallee/Myopia/README.md

 # 🔬 AI-Based Myopia Classification System

-AI-based eye image classification system that predicts **Normal**, **Myopia**, and **High Myopia** using deep learning.
+AI-based eye image classification system that predicts **Normal**, **Myopia Pathlogical**, and **High Myopia** using deep learning.
 The project includes model training, evaluation, and a Streamlit-based web application where doctors and patients can upload eye images and receive predictions..

 ---